How to connect your custom domain to Google Sites

 Has this guide helped you?

 Can you help me improve this page!
-Were the steps clear, did I miss something?
+Were the steps clear, did I miss something - what would make it better?
 Please let me know.